ryanallen/words-of-my-perfect-teacher/README.md

 1.  being generous (*sbyin pa*, Skt. *dana*),
 2.  speaking in a pleasant manner (*snyan par smra ba, priyavadita*),
 3.  teaching in accordance with individuals' needs (*don mthun pa, samanarthata*),
-4.  acting in accordance with what he teaches (*don spyod pa, arthacarya*).
+4.  acting in accordance with what he teaches (*don spyod pa, arthācārya*).

 ## Fruit empowerment
 *'bras bu'i dbang*, the empowerment that takes place at the moment of attaining full enlightenment.